-igsilon Features with this symbol are marked on the nature reserve map
+Features with this symbol are marked on the nature reserve map

-The first known in habitants left remains of their Q Romano-British settlements on the hills above the valley to the west.
+The first known inhabitants left remains of their Romano-British settlements on the hills above the valley to the west.
 You can just see the faint outlines of walls from the public footpath that runs long the eastern side of the valley.

-They don't call it the dark ages for nothing, because after the romans left Britain in 410, evidence of human life doesn't show itself again until the 15th century when the old county road and $\ref{eq:tensor}$ packhorse bridge were built.
-Old $\ref{eq:tensor}$ charcoal pitsteads show that at one time the valley would have had many more trees.
+They don't call it the Dark Ages for nothing, because after the Romans left Britain in 410, evidence of human life doesn't show itself again until the 15th century when the old county road and Q packhorse bridge were built.
+Old Charcoal pitsteads show that at one time the valley would have had many more trees.
 Wood from the trees would have been stacked, set fire to and covered in soil.
 Before the wood burned away the fire would be put out forming charcoal.
 Charcoal was needed because it was the only material that would burn hot enough to forge iron.

 If you look carefully on the eastern side of the valley you will see the giants' graves.
 The mounds are thought to be man-made rabbit warrens built to home rabbits when they were introduced from abroad.
-The rabbit is from the Mediterranean region and were probably introduced by the Crusaders in the 12th century.
+The rabbit is from the Mediterranean region and was probably introduced by the Crusaders in the 12th century.
 The rabbits would have been an important food source and something of a delicacy, and if you owned a warren it was an impressive status symbol.